Collins has 2 TD catches, Texans force 4 turnovers in 20-12 win over Dolphins

 “It’s a good opportunity going against somebody that’s the face of the NFL,” he said.
 “So anytime you get to go out there on the field, it’s just a good time, just time to have fun.”

-Nico Collins had two TD receptions as the Texans (9-5) got a second straight victory.
-They can clinch the AFC South title for a second consecutive season with a loss by the Colts later Sunday.
+Nico Collins had two TD receptions as the Texans got a second straight victory.

 Collins had a 6-yard TD reception in the second quarter and his second 6-yard scoring grab made it 20-6 in the third.
 That score was set up by a 35-yard run by Dare Ogunbowale on a fake punt.